• StarPure Plasmid Miniprep Kit (Membrane Column Method)

 2. Remove the centrifuge tube from the centrifuge, add 250 μL Resuspension Buffer (P1) and 5 μL RNase A, and vortex until the precipitate is completely suspended and the solution becomes white and turbid.

-3. Add 250 μL Lysis Buffer (P2), invert several times without vortexing, and let stand for 1 min (the fragmentation state can be observed; if the bacterial concentration is too high, the lysis time can be extended to a maximum of 10 min).
+3. Add 250 μL Lysis Buffer (P2), invert the tube several times without vortexing, and let it stand for 1 min (the fragmentation state can be observed.
+If the bacterial concentration is too high, the lysis time can be extended to a maximum of 10 min).

-4. Add 250 μL Express Buffer (P3), invert the tube several times, and let it stand for 5 min.
+4. Add 250 μL of Extension Buffer (P3), invert the tube several times, and let it stand for 5 minutes.

-5. Centrifuge at 4℃ 12000 rpm for 10 min or 4000 rpm for 20 min, transfer about 550 μL of supernatant to a clean centrifuge tube for later use, and be careful to avoid the small amount of foam that may remain in the supernatant (excessive foam can be removed by centrifugation again).
-A small amount of impurities remaining during transfer will be removed by washing in the subsequent steps and will not affect the purity of the product.
+5. Centrifuge at 12,000 rpm for 10 min or 4,000 rpm for 20 min at 4°C. Transfer approximately 550 μL of the supernatant to a clean centrifuge tube for later use.
+Be careful to avoid any remaining foam in the supernatant (excessive foam can be removed by further centrifugation).
+A small amount of impurities remaining during transfer will be removed by washing in subsequent steps and will not affect product purity.

-6. Add 250 μL of isopropanol to the centrifuge tube (containing the supernatant) in step 5, vortex and mix, then transfer the liquid to the DNA adsorption column (the DNA adsorption column is placed in the collection tube) and incubate at room temperature for 10 minutes.
+6. Add 250 μL of isopropanol to the centrifuge tube (containing the supernatant) in step 5, vortex and mix thoroughly, then transfer the liquid to the DNA adsorption column (the DNA adsorption column is placed in the collection tube) and incubate at room temperature for 10 minutes.

 7. Centrifuge at 12,000 rpm for 1 min, discard the waste liquid in the collection tube, and put the adsorption column back into the collection tube.